 Bilateral Economic Relations

-Bulgaria is a member of the European Union (EU).
+Bulgaria is a member of the European Union.
 Upon its accession to the EU, the country adopted regulations and standards that conform to EU norms.
 U.S. companies conduct business across the major industry sectors.
-The U.S. and Bulgaria have a treaty on avoidance of double taxation and a bilateral investment treaty.
+The United States and Bulgaria have a treaty on avoidance of double taxation and a bilateral investment treaty.
 U.S. citizens traveling on a U.S. passport for business or tourism purposes can enter and stay in Bulgaria for up to 90 days in a 6-month period without requiring issuance of a visa.